SyedaNadia/gold-price-chart-widget/readme.txt

 == Description ==

-Live Gold & Silver Price chart widget allow you to display real time gold & silver price charts in any of your widget areas.
+4 Live Gold & Silver Price widgets.
+This plugin allow you to display real time gold & silver price charts in any of your widget areas.
-The charts are automatically updated every minute from Monday to Friday.
+The widgets are automatically updated every minute from Monday to Friday and are availables in 119 currencies.

 = Features =
+ - Live Gold Price
+ - Live Gold Price Chart
+ - Gold Price's Daily performance
- - Live gold price chart
+ - Live Silver Price
- - Live silver price chart
+ - Live Silver Price Chart
+ - Silver Price's Daily performance
  - Updated every minute
- - Live price performance
  - Choose between 119 currencies
  - translated in 5 languages, English, Spanish, French, German and Italian
  - Customize width and height